fingerprintjs/fingerprintjs/contributing.md

 In fact, most entropy sources don't require a "get" phase.
 The "get" phase is required if the component can change after completing the load phase.

-In order for agent to measure the entropy source execution duration correctly, the "load" phase shouldn't run in background (after the source function returns).
+In order for the agent to measure the entropy source execution duration correctly, the "load" phase shouldn't run in the background (after the source function returns).
 On the other hand, in order not to block the whole agent, the "load" phase must contain only the necessary actions.
 Example: